edbennett/lava-ros-lectures/decks/data/slides.md

 ![The diagram from the previous slide, but with the output plot highlighted](./images/compute-flow-outputs.svg)

 Script:
-Bearing this in mind, we can also share the data that we present in our papers.
-If others want to quote our results, reanalyse them, or comapre them with others', then having to try and read numbers off a graph makes this far more difficult (and imprecise) than it needs to be.
+Bearing this in mind,
+we can also share the data that we present in our papers.
+If others want to quote our results, reanalyse them, or compare them with others', then having to try and read numbers off a graph makes this far more difficult
+(and imprecise)
+than it needs to be.
 Putting a data table into the paper can help with this, but becomes more impractical as the number of data points on plots grows, and raises the risk of copy and paste error.
 Better is to release the data in a machine-readable format&mdash;we'll come back to that in more detail later in the video.
 Sharing this will already increase the reach and impact of your work.

 -